microsoft/DeepSpeed/docs/_tutorials/zero.md

 * **Stage 3**: The 16-bit model parameters are partitioned across the processes.
 ZeRO will automatically collect and partition them during the forward and backward passes.

+In addition, ZeRO-3 includes the *infinity offload engine* to form ZeRO-Infinity ([paper](https://arxiv.org/abs/2104.07857)), which can offload to both CPU and NVMe memory for huge memory savings.

 ## Training environment
 We use the DeepSpeed [Megatron-LM](https://github.com/microsoft/DeepSpeedExamples/tree/master/Megatron-LM) GPT-2 code for this exercise.
 You can step through the Megatron-LM [tutorial](/tutorials/megatron/) to familiarize yourself with the code.
 We will train the models in this tutorial on [NVIDIA Tesla V100-SXM3 Tensor Core GPUs](https://www.nvidia.com/en-us/data-center/v100/) with 32GB RAM.